Zettergren-Courses/EP501_python/README.md

 2. Illustrates solutions to various nonlinear equations and systems
 3. Contains examples of interval halving (interval\_halving.py), false position (false\_position.py), Newton's method in 1D (Newton\_Rhapson.py), and Newton's method in 2D (Newton\_Rhapson2D.py)
 4. Contains various functions for exact Newton's method in 1D and 2D in the module (newton\_methods.py)
-5. Contains a module with objective functions that can be used as examples to demonstrate root finding algorithms (nonlinear\_fns.py)
+5. Contains a module with objective functions that can be used as examples to demonstrate root finding algorithms (nonlinear\_fns.py).

 ### Polynomials and data fitting

 1. Located in ./polynomials
 2. Illustrates how to fit various types of polynomials to data
-3. Contains examples of direct polynomial fitting (direc_fit.py),...
+3. Contains examples of direct polynomial fitting (direc_fit.py), linear least squares fitting (least_squares.py), and bilinear/spline interpolation (interpolation_examples.py)